Briefly: The Latin American Collection

 Gift of Mr. and Mrs. Frederick H. Lowell, 1965.665

 A distinctively New World type of Marian image is referred to as “dressed-statue” paintings.
 These are two-dimensional representations of popular religious statues with cloth garments that give the sculpted figure a triangular and often massive and rigid appearance.
-The custom of dressing statues can be traced to Spanish traditions that were imported to the colonies.
-Confradias (religious fraternities) often assumed responsibility for the maintenance of the garments, jewelry, and regalia — all donated to enhance a revered statue’s image — and several such organizations continue this tradition today.
 Frequently, “dressed-statue” paintings themselves were similarly adorned with real jewelry attached to the canvas.
-MORE DETAILS >

 Artist unknown (Bolivian, 18th century),